Applying to Medical School · Feb. 07, 2019

 Regarding GCSEs, it is important that you work hard to get the top A*/A grades.
 A few medical schools will have set subjects (eg. UCL) but in general but there are no particular requirements as to what subjects you should take, other than those required by the Government.

-Find out whether it is right for you
+Find out whether a career in medicine is right for you

 It might be around this time that you start thinking about careers.
 If you think a career in medicine is right for you, you should begin sorting out your work experience at a local hospital, GP practice or community organisation.
 Lots of places won’t accept students until they are age 16 due to legal reasons, so it's worth checking and make sure you apply strategically.